Calories and Wine

 Wine is nothing more than a mixture of water, alcohol and grape flavors.
 The winemaker begins by crushing the grapes and then adding yeast to activate the fermenting process and the yeast converts the sugar and oxygen in the juice into ethyl alcohol.
 Water contains no calories, fat or carbohydrates and the grape flavor represents a very small percentage of the total wine.
 The sugars in the grapes are gone (being converted into alcohol) so essentially all of the food values you are consuming come from the alcohol and the alcohol alone.

-However, how your body metabolizes the wine is another matter.
+However, how your body metabolizes the alcohol is another matter.
 Discuss that with your physician.

 The four sources of energy for your body are fat, protein, carbohydrates and alcohol.
 Unlike the other energy sources, alcohol is processed by the liver.
 Obviously, this is the reason many alcoholics and heavy drinkers experience liver damage.
 A bottle of distilled spirits per day would provide your body with 1,875 calories.
 If you add a little food to that number you very quickly rise to a caloric intake where you will start putting on pounds.